flipacholas/Architecture-of-consoles/articles/dreamcast.md

 The VMU has two modes of operation:

 - **Attached to the controller**: The official controller has two slots to connect VMUs and other accessories with the same shape, if the VMU is inserted on the first slot (visible from the front of the controller), the VMU can display some drawings during gameplay.
 Moreover, the Dreamcast can store saves and a program on the VMU.
 - **Detached from the controller**: The gadget becomes a Tamagotchi-like device with a clock, save manager and can also run whatever program the Dreamcast previously transferred.
-Two VMUs can be connected to each other to share content as well.
+Two VMUs can be connected to share content as well.

 ---

 ## Anti-Piracy & Homebrew

-The usage of the proprietary GD-ROM helped to stop the ability of making unauthorised copies of games and running them on other consoles.

-Games are also region-locked meaning that the console will refuse to run a game if it's from a different region than the console.
+Using the proprietary GD-ROM format helped to inhibit the production of unauthorised copies of games [and running them on other consoles].
+Dreamcast games are also _region-locked_ meaning that a console will refuse to run a game intended for a different region.

 #### Defeating it

-In practice, the anti-piracy measures resulted to be *utterly* useless.
-This was due to Sega leaving a huge door opened: **MIL-CD**.

-Music Interactive Live-CD or 'MIL-CD' is another format created by Sega that extended the Audio-CD format by adding an interactive program on it... and the Dreamcast is compatible with it.
+In practice, the anti-piracy measures were *utterly* useless due to Sega leaving a huge backdoor open: **MIL-CD**.
+Music Interactive Live-CD or 'MIL-CD' is a format created by Sega to extend an Audio-CD with interactive programs... and the Dreamcast is compatible with it.

-Now, someone discovered that after managing to rip the contents of a GD-ROM and modifying its format to adhere to the MIL-CD, burning it on a conventional CD and putting in on the Dreamcast would *just work*.
-This let a unstoppable wave of burned discs and ISOs on the net.
+Now, someone [who?] discovered that after managing to rip the contents of a GD-ROM and modifying its format to adhere to the MIL-CD, burning it to a conventional CD and putting it in the Dreamcast would *just work*.
+This caused an unstoppable wave of burned discs and ISOs to be released on the net.

-Some problems surfed afterwards: Although GD-ROMs can store 1 GB of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' fit big games on a CD?
-By compressing music and graphics until it fits, they may even try to split it in two discs.
-After all, inside discs there are just files and folders!
+Some problems surfaced afterward: Although GD-ROMs can store a gigabyte of data, CD-ROMs can only fit ~700 MB, so how could 'rippers' fit big games on a CD?
+By compressing music and graphics until it fits, they may even try to split it into two discs.
+After all, inside discs, there are just files and folders! [doesn't scan/make sense]

 ---